Joeriksson/django-forums-app/Readme.md

 SENDGRID_USERNAME=<your sendgrid username>
 SECRET_KEY=<your secret key>
 DEBUG=True
+SENTRY_KEY=<your sentry key>
+SENTRY_PROJECT=<your sentry project id>
 ```
 > *Note: you don't need a Sendgrid account when using the development settings.
-It sends mail to the console by default*
+It sends mail to the console by default.
+Also you don't need to use sentry for logging.
+Just comment out the sentry settings in /settings/base.py.*

 3. In the directory where you cloned the repository, run the following command: